 The most important thing once you send off your application is to follow up on it.
-A great percentage of people miss this step, it gives you an opportunity to stand out and show that you are serious about your application.
+Most people miss this step, yet the fact that most people don’t call, gives you an opportunity to stand out and show that you are serious about the application.

 Call if possible, everyone sends emails and they quickly disappear down the queue in someone’s inbox.
 Calling is nerve-racking especially if in a foreign language.
 Be confident, and list out your questions beforehand and have them in front of you.

 Ask what the timing is, what the process is, when you can expect an answer.
 If they are friendly, ask if they have everything they need, is there anything else they would like to know.
 Again, it’s an opportunity to stand out, build rapport, be curious and friendly.